-Gian Lorenzo Bernini was the greatest sculptor of the 17th century Baroque.
-The Baroque period was characterized by exuberance, excess, movement, intensity, and complexity.
+Gian Lorenzo Bernini was the greatest sculptor of the Baroque.
+The Baroque period was characterized by exuberance, excess, movement, intensity, and formal glamor.

 The term Baroque means “misshapen pearl” in Italian.
 That’s the art of Bernini in a nutshell — sensual and evocative.